"A kis, zöld emberek elfutnak a rendőrtől."

-Translation:The small, green people run away from the policeman.
+Translation:The little green people run away from the police officer.

 The end of one word tends to run together with the beginning of the next in Hungarian.
 Depending on the combination of consonants, that can produce various results.
 I think what you hear in this is basically kizzöld - the doubled length is clearly audible but the first consonant changes because s followed by z is not a normal combination of sounds.

 This is one reason why providing slow audio is a nontrivial problem because if you were making a special effort to speak slowly, then you would separate the words and articulate the final and initial consonants distinctly.
 But the correct pronunciation in normal speech combines them.